telekom/3gpp-meeting-tools/3GPP Tools/README.md

 * **Asynchronous Three-Phase Syncing Engine:** * **Phase 1 (FTP Directory Mapping):** Scrapes the 3GPP FTP archives in parallel to instantly populate your database with all available meeting numbers, gracefully handling hidden RAN Ad-Hoc (`TSGR_AHs`) subdirectories.
   * **Phase 2 (Deep Document Scrape):** Crawls the `Docs/` folder of every meeting.
 Uses smart Regex stripping to ignore file extensions and revisions, mathematically sorting the files to determine the first and last TDocs of the meeting.
   * **Phase 3 (DynaReport Upserting):** Injects metadata (Location, Start/End Dates, Ad-Hoc/Electronic status) by fetching the legacy 3GPP Portal HTML tables.
+* **Targeted Quick Fetch:** Instantly sync individual specifications (e.g., `23.801-01`) or entire specification series (e.g., `23`) directly from the FTP server without needing to run a lengthy full database sync.
 * **Intelligent TDocs Manager:**
   * **Natural Sorting & Smart Filtering:** Bulletproof multi-select dropdowns and natural numerical sorting for complex multi-level Agenda Items (e.g., AI 20.6.2 sorts correctly before 20.6.11).
-  * **SA2 Electronic Revisions:** Automatically scrapes `INBOX/Revisions/` for electronic meetings, seamlessly mapping `rXX` versions to their base TDocs via an intuitive cascading context menu.
+  * **SA2 Electronic Revisions & Agenda Parsing:** Automatically scrapes `INBOX/Revisions/` for electronic meetings.
+Parses messy Word-exported `TdocsByAgenda.htm` files to extract comments, inject on-the-fly revisions directly into your table, and provides a "No Comments Only" filter.
-  * **Multi-Action Folder Integration:** Instantly jump to local cache directories, Main FTP folders, Docs/ folders, or Revisions/ folders directly from the UI.
+  * **Multi-Action Resources Menu:** Instantly jump to local cache directories, fetched HTML Agenda files, Main FTP folders, Docs/ folders, or Revisions/ folders directly from the UI.
+  * **Quick Launch History:** Remembers your exact active working group session, allowing you to bypass the database table and instantly jump back into your last opened meeting with a single click.
-* **3GPP FTP Session Manager:** Automatically injects randomized User-Agents and HTTP Keep-Alive headers to bypass aggressive 3GPP server throttling and "Too Many Requests" blocks.
+* **3GPP FTP Session Manager:** Automatically injects randomized User-Agents and HTTP Keep-Alive headers.
+Features a configurable **Humanness Delay** engine to bypass aggressive 3GPP server throttling and "Too Many Requests" blocks, which can be dialed down to 0.0 for maximum scraping speed.

 ### 📝 Word Document Manipulation
-* **Global Comparison Cart:** A persistent state dashboard that bridges multiple meeting windows.
-Push any Base TDoc or specific Revision into "Slot A" and "Slot B", then launch a native Word comparison instantly.
+* **Global Comparison Cart:** A persistent, round-robin state dashboard that bridges multiple meeting windows.
+Intelligently push any Base TDoc or specific Revision into alternating slots, then launch a native Word comparison instantly.
 * **Isolated Word Diff Engine:** Uses COM `DispatchEx` to spawn an invisible, isolated instance of Microsoft Word.
-It safely opens files as Read-Only, auto-accepts tracked changes purely in RAM, and generates a visual comparison without freezing your active Word sessions or locking local files.
+It safely opens files as Read-Only, auto-accepts tracked changes purely in RAM, assigns proper document names for the comparison pane, and generates a visual diff without freezing your active Word sessions or locking local files.
+* **Corporate IT Bypass (Sensitivity Labels):** Automatically injects configurable Microsoft Purview Sensitivity Labels (e.g., "OFFEN") directly into COM objects to bypass blocking corporate IT popup dialogs during automated saves.
 * **Intelligent DocxSplitter:** Safely slices massive 3GPP TS/TR specifications (often hundreds of pages long) into individual Word documents based on Heading 1 or Heading 2 boundaries, perfectly preserving styles, images, and Visio objects.
 * **Background Word-to-PDF Converter:** A headless Word automation thread that silently converts generated files to PDFs or XPS without interrupting your workflow.
 * **Native Visio Extractor:** Parses the raw XML (`document.xml`) of a `.docx` file, identifies embedded `OLEObject` bins, and extracts raw `.vsdx` Visio diagrams straight out of the Word document to your local disk.